Video Question Answering: Datasets, Algorithms and Challenges: Algorithms

 \subsection{Methods}

-\quad\textbf{Early Works.} \cite{zeng2017leveraging} try to directly apply element-wise multiplication to fuse video and question information for answer prediction, and additionally demonstrate the advantage of a simple temporal attention.
-Attention are also explored in more complex scenario in conjunction with various other ideas, such as multi-granularity ensemble~\cite{xu2017video} and hierarchical learning~\cite{zhao2017videoa}.
-In particular, \cite{jang2017tgif} propose a dual-LSTM based approach with spatial and temporal attention mechanisms, which can focus better on critical frames in a video and critical regions in each frame. \cite{xu2017video} refine attention unit over both frame-level and clip-level visual features with the interaction by the question word to word, and use the coarse-grained question feature and fine-grained word feature together. \cite{zhao2017videoa} propose hierarchical dual-level attention networks (DLAN) to learn the question-aware video representations with word-level and question-level attention based on appearance and motion information.
+\quad\textbf{Early Attention-based Works.} \citep{zeng2017leveraging} try to directly apply element-wise multiplication to fuse the global video and question representations for answer prediction.
+Additionally, it demonstrates the advantage of a simple temporal attention.
+Attention is also explored in more complex scenarios in conjunction with various other ideas, such as multi-granularity ensemble~\citep{xu2017video} and hierarchical learning~\citep{zhao2017videoa}.
+In particular, \citep{jang2017tgif} propose a dual-LSTM based approach with spatial and temporal attention mechanisms, which can focus better on critical frames in a video and critical regions in a frame. \citep{xu2017video} refine attention over both frame-level and clip-level visual features, conditioned with both the coarse-grained question feature and fine-grained word feature. \citep{zhao2017videoa} propose hierarchical dual-level attention networks (DLAN) to learn the question-aware video representations with word-level and question-level attention based on appearance and motion.

-Despite the ability of attending on video frames and clips, these works seriously relies on RNN for temporal and history information modelling, which has later been proven to be weak in capturing long-term dependency.
+Despite the ability to attend to video frames and clips, these works rely on RNN for history information modeling, which has later been shown to be weak in capturing long-term dependency.

+\textbf{Memory Networks.} Memory networks can cache sequential inputs in memory slots and explicitly utilize even far early information.
+Memory especially receives attention in \textit{long video story understanding}, such as movies and TV-Shows.
+Because the QAs in these VideoQA tasks not only involve the understanding of visual contents, but also the long stories they convey.

+\citep{tapaswi2016movieqa} first incorporate and modify the memory network~\citep{sukhbaatar2015end} into VideoQA, to store video and subtitle features in the memory bank.
+To enable memory read and write operations with high capacity and flexibility, \citep{Na_2017_ICCV} design a memory network with multiple convolution layers.
+Considering dual-modal information in the movie story, \citep{kim2019progressive} introduce a progressive attention mechanism to progressively prune out irrelevant temporal parts in the memory bank for each modality, and adaptively integrate outputs of each memory.